Lyn-liyuan/moonweb/README.md

 - **July 11, 2024**: To implement the llava model server.
 - **July 19, 2024**: Added conversation management, using the browser local storage to store historical conversations.
 - **July 23, 2024**: Remove temperature and top_p configuration from the configuration dialog, so that each session can configure its own system prompts.
+- **July 29, 2024**: Implemented user login and the function of deleting conversations.

 **Contributing**